Pavo-IM/Hackinabox/README.md

 You can begin by making sure that you can adhere to the requirements outlined in this guide

 ### 2) This is great, but UnRaid says that it costs money on the website?
-That is correct, but as with all good things in life, there is a 30 day free trial, and the cheapest version costs a one time $60 USD payment.
+That is correct, however there is a 30 day free trial, and the cheapest version costs $60 USD.
 Gotta pay to play the game, right?

 ### 3) How do I access this server once I boot it up, and what's the deal with me not being able to boot into GUI mode?
 In order to access your UnRaid Server OS page for the UnRaid server via tower.local (default name) or the IP address given by your network, you must connect to such from a browser on another device attached to the same network